'I think we already broke:' Mississippi's nurses are resigning to protect themselves from Covid-19 burnout - KESQ

 Mississippi now has at least 2,000 fewer nurses than it did at the beginning of the year, according to the Mississippi Hospital Association’s Center for Quality & Workforce.
 The staff shortages add to the growing strain on the state’s hospital system — both due, in large part, to the Covid-19 pandemic.

-When asked if the health care system is reaching a breaking point, Singing River Nursing Manager for Personal Care Buddy Grager said, “I think we already broke.”
+When asked if the health care system is reaching a breaking point, Singing River Nursing Manager for Personal Care Buddy Gager said, “I think we already broke.”

 State Epidemiologist Dr. Paul Byers said Tuesday that Mississippi set a new record of Covid-19 related deaths.
 And of the 875 staffed ICU beds across the state, more than 93% are in use and more than 63% of those beds are occupied by Covid-19 patients, according to the US Department of Health and Human Services.

-Note: CORRECTION: An earlier version of this story misspelled Buddy Gager’s last name.